viccon/sturdyc/README.md

 performance.

 To address this issue, we can instruct the cache to mark these IDs as missing records.
-Missing records are refreshed at the same frequency as regular records.
+If you're using this functionality in combination with the `WithEarlyRefreshes` option, they are going to get refreshed at the same frequency as regular records.
 Hence, if an ID is continuously requested, and the upstream eventually returns a valid response, we'll see it propagate to our cache.

 To illustrate, I'll make some small modifications to the code from the previous example.
 The only thing I'm going to change is to make the API client return a